KHsienKit/Coding_Projects/README.md

 ### Overwatch Rank Tracker

 Fourth coding proejct.
 A change in rank is recorded every 7 wins or 20 losses.
 However, there was no way to check win or loss progress in game.
-This project was made using sqlite3 to make a small amd simple database to track a players Win, Loss and Rank for a particular role(Tank, DPS or Support).
+This project was made using sqlite3 to make a small and simple database to track a players Win, Loss and Rank for a particular role(Tank, DPS or Support).
 Later adapted into Discord Bot.

 ### TFT Calculator